irfanhakim-as/homelab-wiki/topics/helm.md

 ### Description

-This details how to get Helm values from a Helm chart or deployment (release).
+This details how to get or update Helm values from a Helm chart or deployment (release).

 ### References